 Frame Finish/ Frameless – Your enclosure could have a frame or be designed without one.
 Regardless of which style you go for, there are an array of sizes and shapes to choose from.
 The frameless shower enclosure lacks a visible frame, giving it an ultra-modern appearance.

 - Clear glass.
-This is a see-through glass which gives that minimalistic elegance loved by many.
+This is a see-through glass that gives that minimalistic elegance loved by many.

 - Modesty glass – this achieves the same role as the smoked glass, providing both style and privacy.

-- Mirrored glass – mirrored glass prevents unwanted view into the shower space and will enable you to enjoy full view of your body while you shower.
+- Mirrored glass – mirrored glass prevents unwanted views into your shower space

 How Do You Choose The Best Door For Your Enclosure?

 A door is a necessary addition to your shower enclosure.
 This is the place through which you enter your shower space.
-Unless you are using walk-in shower enclosure, you will need a door to prevent water from flowing out of your enclosure.
+Unless you are using a walk-in shower enclosure, you will need a door to prevent water from flowing out of your enclosure.
 The doors also provide an avenue to be creative with the aesthetics and to save space and other resources.
-Brand might also play a role in which enclosure you select.
-At Bathroom Planet we highly recommend you check out Merlyn's broad range of showering solutions.
+The brand might also play a role in which enclosure you select.
+At Bathroom Planet we highly recommend you check out our offering's from Aquadart for their broad range of showering solutions.
+Or Aqata for a truly premium experience.

 Types of Shower Doors